The 12 Jungian Character Archetypes, Pt. 1

 Greatest fear: Being alone, unwanted, or unloved.

-Examples: Romeo, the Little Mermaid, Dolly Levi from Hello Dolly or The Matchmaker.
+Examples: Romeo, Mrs. Bennet from Pride and Prejudice, Dolly Levi from Hello Dolly or The Matchmaker.

 Usefulness in fiction: Obviously, many romances feature characters looking to find a fulfilling, loving relationship.
 The archetype can also be the main character in friendship stories, buddy stories, etc.